Automattic/mcp-server-gravatar/README.md

    - Returns: List of inferred interest names as JSON

 5. `get_avatar_by_id`
-   - Get the avatar PNG image for a Gravatar profile using a profile identifier (hash).
+   - Get the avatar PNG image for a Gravatar profile using an avatar identifier.
    - Required inputs:
-     - `hash` (string): The profile identifier (MD5 or SHA256 hash)
+     - `avatarIdentifier` (string): The avatar identifier (SHA256 or MD5 hash)
    - Optional inputs:
      - `size` (number, default: undefined): Preferred size of the avatar (1-2048 pixels)
      - `defaultOption` (string, default: undefined): Default avatar option if no avatar exists